raoulg/minimal-torch-docker/README.md

 # PyTorch CPU Docker Images

 Pre-built Docker images with PyTorch CPU-only installations, optimized for size and build speed using `uv`.
+You can find all docker tags at [hub.docker.com](https://hub.docker.com/repository/docker/raoulgrouls/torch-python-slim/general)
 ## Available Tags

 Images are available for: